strebuh/crypto_currencies_models/README.md

 ![var_redis_acf_pacf](img/var_redis_acf_pacf.png)

 Breusch-Godfrey test results however prove no problem of autocorrelation in residuals, except restricted VAR model, with lags up to 14 days, where the null hypothesis of no autocorrelation has been rejected at significance level of 5%.
-Other models, values of BG test p-values at this level of lags were slightly above critical value.
-It needs to be noted however that VARselect function was run with lag.max argument set to 14, which means, that in spite of the fact that the algorithm could have chosen even that far lag, such model did not have the most favorable information criteria value.
+Other models' values of BG test p-values at this level of lags were slightly above critical value.
+It needs to be noted however that VARselect function was excecuted with lag.max argument set to 14, which means, that in spite of the fact that the algorithm could have chosen even that number far lags, such a models  did not have the most favorable information criteria value.

 ![B-G_var](img/B-G_var.png)

 AIC and BIC criterions again suggested different models.
-AIC suggest however in both cases auto ARIMA selected models occurred to be better.
-Due to potential autocorrelation issues model indicated by AIC criterion was selected for forecasting of log Bitcoin prices using ARIMA model.
+Due to potential autocorrelation issues model indicated by AIC criterion was selected for forecasting of log Bitcoin prices.

 ![varAIC](img/varAIC.png)